mroshaw/mroshaw.github.io/Subnautica2/settingup/installandsetup.md

 }
 ```

-11. Go to File > Close Workspace, then File > Open Workspace From File, and reopen the workspace file you saved.
+11. To refresh everything with the new settings, go to File > Close Workspace, then File > Open Workspace From File, and reopen the workspace file you saved.
 12. You'll have a really useful, lightweight IDE environment in which to develop your code:![](.\media\visualstudiocodelua.png)

 ## retoc